eosnetworkfoundation/docs/native/07_node-operation/30_node-setups/10_api-node.md

   nodeos --print-default-config >$EOSDIR/config.ini
   ```

 Follow the instructions below to configure an API node as either a Push API, Chain API, or Pull API node.
-First start with the [Any API node configuration](#any-api-node-configuration), then continue with your selected API node:
+First start with the [Any API node configuration](#any-api-node-configuration), then continue with the API node configuration you selected to deploy:

 ### Any API node configuration